Vacancy Announcement – Executive Director

 Under administrative direction of the Board of Juvenile Affairs , the Executive Director plans, organizes, directs, and coordinates operations of all divisions and offices of the Office of Juvenile Affairs; implements agency policy in accordance with the established mission, vision, and values of the agency; assures that the agency is administered in accordance with federal and state law; identifies program needs and assures agency programs respond to identified needs; and coordinates administrative activities in support of service delivery.

-This position functions as chief executive officer of the Oklahoma Office of Juvenile Affairs with more than 650 employees and an annual budget in excess of $100 million.
+This position functions as chief executive officer of the Oklahoma Office of Juvenile Affairs with approximately 750 employees and an annual budget of approximately $100 million.
 The position implements and directs both program and administrative support areas through division directors and other officials and administrators.
 The position assures that programs and activities are administered in accordance with all state and federal rules, regulations, and policies and that the principles of quality management are evaluated and improved in terms of effectiveness, efficiency, and economy.

 - Plans agency operations, including both strategic and operational objectives, in accordance with the agency mission; directs planning, development and implementation of methods of operations in agency programs and administrative support functions; ensures coordination of activities between the various divisions and offices.